 Obesity pharmacotherapy has evolved significantly over the past 60 years.
-Today, four anti-obesity medications (AOMs) are approved by the Federal Administration (FDA) for the long-term treatment of obesity.
+Today, six anti-obesity medications (AOMs) are approved by the Federal Drug Administration (FDA) for the long-term treatment of obesity.
 Similar in approach to other chronic diseases, AOMs are indicated in combination with lifestyle modification for the management of overweight and obesity.
-Current recommend that individuals who have implemented lifestyle improvements for at least 6 months and have a body mass index (BMI) of $\geq$ 30 kg/m or $\geq$ 27 kg/m with an obesity-related comorbidity are eligible for weight loss medication treatment.
-The AOMs reviewed in this chapter include the FDA-approved medicines for chronic weight management, FDAapproved medicines for short-term use of weight management, and off-label use of medicines that have demonstrated benefits for weight control.
+Current guidelines recommend that individuals who have attempted lifestyle improvements and continue to have a body mass index (BMI) of $\geq$ 30 kg/m or $\geq$ 27 kg/m with an obesity-related comorbidity are eligible for weight loss medication treatment.
+The AOMs reviewed in this chapter include the FDA-approved medicines for weight management, chronic FDA-approved medicines for short-term use of weight management, and off-label use of medicines that have demonstrated benefits for weight control.